DominoMFA/TravelerDSAPI/README.md

 ## How to get latest version of DSAPI Filter

-- the latest releases are part of repository and can be found in the releases section.
+- the latest releases are part of repository and can be found in the releases section: https://github.com/DominoMFA/TravelerDSAPI/releases/